Poker, Personal Finance, and Life

 1. It’s a mix of skill and luck.

-Life and poker are not always fair but you must manage the inevitable unlucky streaks and take a long-term perspective.
-You live in the short run but you need to focus on the long run.
+Life is not always fair but you must be ready for the inevitable unlucky streaks and take a long-term perspective.
+You live in the day-to-day but should focus on the long run.
 We’re all influenced by this short-term bias so we have to force ourselves to save for retirement and the inevitable rainy days.

 2. Everything is probabilistic.

-Many meaningful life decisions are like this — e.g., what job to take, apartment to rent, car to buy, or whom to marry — you’re making decisions without having all the facts sorted out or complete clarity about the motivations of others.
+Many life decisions are like this — e.g., what job to take, apartment to rent, car to buy, or whom to marry — you have to weigh the probabilities and make decisions without having all the facts or complete clarity about the motivations of others.

 3. Don’t fall in love with your hand.

-You may have been dealt the best hand but everything changes once the play of the hand unfolds.
+You may have been dealt the best hand but everything changes once the flop comes.
 You need to constantly process new information and re-assess your situation.
 Because your hand may have been the best one moments ago, doesn’t make it necessarily so anymore.

 Circumstances change and you need to be both nimble in your thinking and untethered from your prior beliefs.
 For you math nerds, this is an application of Bayes Theorem.